sasukem193/Onchain-Rarity/README.md

 # OnChain Rarity

 ## Overview
 This project is a protocol designed to calculate rarity on-chain for Non-Fungible Tokens (NFTs).
-It directly fetches metadata from the blockchain and computes a score for each trait, allowing for the ranking of NFTs based on their rarity.
+It directly fetches metadata from the blockchain and computes a score for each trait, allowing for the ranking of NFTs based on their rarity..

 ## Features
 - Fetch metadata directly from the blockchain